Thinking in cocktail party: Chain-of-Thought and reinforcement learning for target speaker automatic speech recognition: Methodology

 \subsubsection{Training with CoT data}

-The constructed CoT data are employed to further fine-tune the TS-ASR \textit{BASE} model via SFT.
-Since LLMs often struggle with complex tasks, CoT guides them with explicit reasoning steps like humans.
-In this stage, the model is trained to analyze the speech content, estimate the number of speakers, describe the attributes of each speaker, and reason step by step to identify the target speaker.
+Since LLMs often struggle with complex tasks, CoT guides them with explicit reasoning steps like humans~\cite{CoT-complextask}.
+In this stage, the model is trained to analyze the speech content, estimate the number of speakers and describe the attributes of each speaker.
+Based on the structured analysis, the model reasons step by step to determine which speaker is the target.
 Finally, the model generates transcription from the identified target speaker.

-Moreover, we introduce a random reasoning strategy for CoT training data.
-CoT data with the complete thinking is provided for hard samples, which is defined as those mispredicted by the \textit{BASE} model.
-While the \textless think\textgreater content is left empty with 50\% probability for easy samples that are correctly predicted.
-This strategy encourages the model to focus more on reasoning for challenging samples while allowing it to output answers directly for easier cases.
+This staged reasoning not only improves model performance but also enhances the interpretability and reliability of its predictions.

-\subsection{RL training}
+\subsection{RL Training}